-Then of course, stay in touch afterwards.
+Then, of course, stay in touch afterward.
 This is critical to building a self-sustaining business based primarily on client referrals and repeat business.
-Good educational content marketing before, during and after the sale will keep your pipeline full and ever growing.
+Good educational content marketing before, during and after the sale will keep your mortgage pipeline full and ever-growing.

 Focusing on knowing your business inside and out is key.
 So is sharing that expertise with all who come to you for your service.
 Nothing sells you better than consumers that feel they received more than they expected.

 Still, it takes time to build a loyal following.
 You may manage other mortgage loan officers, and they also need prospects.
 They may be too green in the business to have referral relationships, and we all know how tough it can be to get busy agents to pay attention to a newbie.
 Most of the agents you want as partners already have someone they’ve done business with for a decade or more.

 Starting out with more traditional mortgage marketing plans can still be in order.
 Yet, aim your recruits in the same direction where they want to end up.
 Let them, too, come to be known as resources of good and timely information.
 That’s easily achieved by creating a marketing plan around great content.

 An ad can get a response; an education gets clients for life.
 Which would you prefer to deploy?